Why page speed is important?

 Use Data-URI instead of images: Every image in a website is generally loaded using a http request.
 In order to avoid this, an image can be converted into base-64 code which looks like this.

 If you are wondering what this is, then copy the code and paste it into your browsers address bar.
-It is actually the small footer bar I have used on this website which will look like the image below.
+It is actually the small footer bar I have used on a Jekyll theme which will look like the image below.

 So in the place of